Momostenango delivers a one-two punch with its Sunday Market & Los Riscos – see why it makes a fantastic day trip from Xela, Guatemala.

 Even the young boy selling his landline minutes thought the market was rather drab.

-I’m not sure how many tourists have blanket shopping on their Guatemala itinerary but it probably only takes one for them to have a good day.
+I’m not sure how many tourists have blanket shopping on their Guatemala itinerary, but it probably only takes one for vendors to have a good day.

 Compared to Guatemalan outfits, the blanket designs seemed very bland though.

-Tucked away near the end of a market’s spoke were a collection of dolls that have seen better days.
+Tucked away near the end of a market’s avenue were a collection of dolls that have seen better days.